chang88ye/OptDesign/README.md

 $ git clone --depth=1 https://github.com/Chang88ye/OptDesign.git OptDesign

-2, Launch MATLAB and change the working directory to NIHBA as the current folder.
+2, Launch MATLAB and change the working directory to OptDesign as the current folder.
 Then run optdesign_setup
 >> optdesign_setup

-Note: optdesign_setup will help you add all the NIHBA files to matlab directory.
+Note: optdesign_setup will help you add all the OptDesign files to matlab directory.
 It will also test if you have all prerequisites available for OptDesign.

 3, Run a toy example that maximises succinate production from the E. coli core model
 >> run_OptDesign